dhamma1991/milestone-project-4/README.md

 ### [Pillow](https://pillow.readthedocs.io/en/stable/)
 Pillow is a PIL fork that allows Python to be used to manipulate image files.
 ### [Psycopg2](https://pypi.org/project/psycopg2/)
-Allows Python to communicate with LevelUp’s production postgreSQL database.
+Allows Python to communicate with LevelUp’s production PostgreSQL database.
 ### [Whitenoise 4.1.2](http://whitenoise.evans.io/en/stable/)
 Used to integrate the app’s static files, which eases the process of deploying the app on Heroku.
 ### [Stripe](https://stripe.com/)